Vanyume: Language

+The Vanyume historically spoke the Vanyume language, a now-extinct and poorly attested Uto-Aztecan language belonging to the Takic branch.
+The Vanyume language was likely very closely related to the Serrano language, though it may have shared features with the neighboring Kitanemuk language, and was spoken to the north of Serrano territory.
+It was documented by Alfred Kroeber in the early 20th century, who reported it to be a dialect of Serrano, part of a dialect continuum with Kitanemuk.

 Population

 A. L. Kroeber described the Vanyume population as "very small" at the time of European contact.
 A 2017 analysis found that the group could have comprised as many as 700 people at the time of contact.